KL.FM 96.7: Management

-Stewart Francis was the first Managing Director of the station, with Peter Kingham holding the post of Station Manager and Dave King was Programme Controller.
-Other people on the Board Of Directors were Martin George (Chairman), Dr Mary Archer MA, David Ball, Jean Barker OBE, David Cocks, Tony Durham MA, William Gibbs, Harry Giltrap, Patrick Sharman & Richard Winfrey.
+Stewart Francis was the first managing director of the station, with Peter Kingham holding the post of Station Manager and Dave King was Programme Controller.
+Other people on the board of directors were Martin George (chairman), Dr Mary Archer MA, David Ball, Jean Barker OBE, David Cocks, Tony Durham MA, William Gibbs, Harry Giltrap, Patrick Sharman & Richard Winfrey.

 After Mid-Anglia Radio PLC was sold to the GWR Group in 1994 KLFM's on-air name was changed to "Greatest Hits 96.7, The New KLFM".
 This "new" service played more music and had less chat.

-In late 1996, displeased with the new format, Dave King and a number of other presenters left the station and set up a 28-day Restricted Service Licence trial service.
-They called the station "King's Lynn Radio 105.4" and the station's tag line was "All That LOCAL Radio Should Be".
+In late 1996, displeased with the new format, Dave King and a number of other presenters left the station and set up a 28-day restricted service licence trial service.
+They called the station "King's Lynn Radio 105.4" and the station's tag line was "All that local radio should be".

 In March 1997, GWR sold a number of local commercial stations, including KL.FM, as part of a planned disposal programme following the acquisition of Classic FM.
 Dawe Media of Cambridge bought KL.FM for £1.1 million; Stewart Francis once again became involved with the station by becoming the new chairman.
 It was while Dawe Media owned the station that some equipment changes were made, including the installation of a computerised playout system (the Enco DAD).

 In December 1999, Dawe Media sold KL.FM to the UKRD Group.
 That company, in turn, was acquired in 2019 by Bauer Radio, alongside Lincs FM Group, Celador Radio & Wireless Group's Local Radio Stations.

 Replacement with Greatest Hits Radio

 On 27 May 2020, KL.FM's owners Bauer Media announced that the station, alongside the other local stations in its portfolio, would be replaced by Greatest Hits Radio East on 1 September 2020.
+Key presenter Simon Rowe, who had worked at KL.FM for 23 years, went on to head up a new local independent station on DAB, Radio West Norfolk, launched on 20 November 2020.